-The admissions essay, sometimes referred to as a personal statement, is a vital part of the graduate application that most students stress over.
-Although the assignment is challenging and perhaps tedious, the admissions essay serves an important purpose because it is the one part of your application in which you speak directly to the committee.
-How do you write such an essay?
-Most students admit that they don't know where to begin.
+The admissions essay bewilders most graduate school applicants yet it is a vital part of the application that cannot be ignored.
+The admissions essay serves an important purpose because it permits you to speak directly to the graduate committee.
+This is an important opportunity that's also a big source of stress for applicants.
+Most admit that they don't know where to begin.

-Remember that writing your admissions essay is a process, not a discrete event.
-The first step involves preparation, gathering the information needed to compose the essay and understanding the task at hand.
-Here are some tips to help you gather the information needed to compose a personal essay that sets you apart from the rest.
+Writing your admissions essay is a process, not a discrete event.
+Writing an effective essay requires preparation You must gather the information needed to compose the essay, understand the task at hand, and decide what you would like to convey.
+Here are some tips to help you gather the information needed to compose a graduate admissions essay that sets you apart from the rest.

 Conduct a Personal Assessment

 Begin taking notes on what drives you.
 Describe your hopes, dreams, and aspirations.
 What do you hope to gain from graduate study?
-Granted, not all of this information will make it into the essay, but your goal at this point is to brainstorm.
+Granted, most of this information may not make it into the essay, but your goal at this point is to brainstorm.
 Identity as much of your personal history as possible so that you can carefully sift through and sort out events and personal items that will strengthen your essay.

 - Projects that you've completed